 Grande Anse d’Arlets, Martinique

 The island Martinique is home to this beautiful beach Grande Anse d’Arlets.
 It is in the southwest of the island and one of the best Martinique beaches.
 It is a tranquil place with many turtles.
 Here you can enjoy drinks in one of the small bars on the beach and watch a beautiful sunset.
 Church of St Henry of Les Anses-d’Arlet, built directly on the beach, is one of the most photographed scenes on the entire island of Martinique.
 Mooring is only possible on buoys in the buoy field.
-During the weekends in heavy season, it can get crowded with people and small motorboats.
-It is one of the prettiest beaches that are not secluded and has an entire town in the background, and is a must stop while sailing in Martinique.
+During the weekends in the heavy season, it can get crowded with people and small motorboats.
+It is one of the prettiest beaches that are not secluded and has an entire town in the background and is a must-stop while sailing in Martinique.

 Varadero is Cuba’s longest beach.
 It is stretching on more than 20 kilometres of white sand, surrounded by palm trees and bordering with turquoise waters.
 Here you can do many water sports such as sailing, kayaking, scuba diving and snorkelling or you can swim and relax on this beautiful long beach.
 In the background, there is a complete urban complex with many hotels.
 Here you can also dock your yacht in Marina Gaviota Varadero, a big modern marina with many amenities such as supermarkets, restaurants, fuel dock, boatyard, and chandlery.
 So, if your end stop is Cuba or just passing by, Varadero beach is a perfect stop to both restock and enjoy a never-ending white sandy beach.